Devatoria/go-mesos-executor/README.md

 This hook injects iptables rules in the container network namespace.
 To use it, just pass a list of IP, comma separated, with or without CIDR, to the `EXECUTOR_ALLOWED_IP` label.
 For example: `EXECUTOR_ALLOWED_IP: 8.8.8.8,10.0.0.0/24`.

-When at least one IP is injected, the hook appends some extra rules at the very end:
+As soon as the hook is enabled, and even if no user-defined rules are defined, it appends some extra rules at the very end:

 * one to allow traffic on the loopback interface
 * one to allow established and related traffic on all interfaces
-* one to drop all the traffic (maybe we should just change the default policy instead of adding an extra rule for this)
+* one to drop all the traffic

 You can add extra rules for all containers by adding this section to the configuration file: